 In Hardin, however, the average commute to work is quite long.
 On average, people spend 35.56 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, Hardin is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Hardin have a bachelor's degree or advanced degree.
+The percentage of adults in Hardin who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Hardin have a bachelor's degree or advanced degree.

 The per capita income in Hardin in 2022 was $29,990, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,960 for a family of four.
 However, Hardin contains both very wealthy and poor people as well.